All Episodes

 And I think part of it is what I call sort of the curse of incumbency.

-So the book I've written, in a sense, is trying to uh figure out over the past twenty-five years what happened to the Republican Party and uh being sort of assimilated by Washington, D.C., and so it feels a lot more to them like a hot tub.
+So the book I've written, in a sense, has tried to figure out over the past 25 years what happened to the Republican Party and being sort of assimilated by Washington, D.C., and so it feels a lot more to them like a hot tub.

-Hence the book, Buck Wilde, How Republicans broke the bank and became the party of big government out there at your favorite bookstore as we speak or online.
+Hence the book, Buck Wild, How Republicans Broke the Bank and Became the Party of Big Government out there at your favorite bookstore as we speak or online.

-Now, uh couldn't it be argued, and I I think I'll do it just as the devil's advocate here, uh couldn't it be argued that the increase in the size of government is a result of uh fighting the war, the war on terror, the war on Iraq, etcetera.
+Now, couldn't it be argued, and I think I'll do it just as the devil's advocate here, couldn't it be argued that the increase in the size of government is a result of fighting the war, the war on terror, the war on Iraq, et cetera?

 The problem is it doesn't hold up under scrutiny.

-So again, even if you take a very broad definition of this, it's not the one that then that's not the thing that's really driving the budget blow.
+So again, even if you take a very broad definition of this, it's not the one that, that's not the thing that's really driving the budget bloat.

-What is driving the budget blow, unfortunately, is I think this general understanding or I should say this new approach among Republican leaders, and that is sort of this idea of kind of building a big government machine to help Republicans get elected and not fighting big government in and of itself.
+What is driving the budget bloat, unfortunately, is I think this general understanding, or I should say this new approach among Republican leaders, and that is sort of this idea of kind of building a big government machine to help Republicans get elected and not fighting big government in and of itself.

-In a sense that it's it's a reversal of the Reagan strategy.
+In a sense, it's a reversal of the Reagan strategy.

-The Reagan strategy was let's go ahead and once we get elected we're going to go ahead and go after big government, consequences be damned, although they do check their punches from time to time, but more effectively than now I think.
+The Reagan strategy was, let's go ahead and once we get elected, we're going to go ahead and go after big government.

 But the point was to get elected for the purpose of restraining government.

-Now I think the the thinking is they're getting elected just to get reelected and as a result they've sort of been become assimilated by the big government growth machine.
+And as a result, they've sort of become assimilated by the big government growth machine.

-And I think that's what you see now if you think about the Jack Abramos scandal and the Bob Nay scandals and the Duke Cunningham scandals.
+And I think that's what you see now if you think about the Jack Abramoff scandal and the Bob Ney scandals and the Duke Cunningham scandals.

-Well I can tell you that it is of great importance to the listeners to the Rush Limbaugh program and that's why I'm going to open the phone lines up right now so that they can speak directly with you at 1 800 28282.
+Well, I can tell you that it is of great importance to the listeners to the Rush Limbaugh program, and that's why I'm going to open the phone lines up right now so that they can speak directly with you at 1-800-282-2882.

 What's the story here?

-And so this sort of this what I call the curse of incumbency or sort of this w echo chamber of of bad thinking I think that that's been what's happening.
+And so, this sort of what I call the curse of incumbency or sort of this echo chamber of bad thinking, I think that that's been what's happening.

-If you look at the govern excuse me the congressmen like Jeff Flake and uh Mike Pence of of Indiana if you look at Tom Coburn of the Senate, these are the guys who actually never really bought into that logic because frankly they don't spend a lot of time here.
+If you look at the government, excuse me, the congressmen like Jeff Flake and Mike Pence of Indiana, if you look at Tom Coburn of the Senate, these are the guys who actually never really bought into that logic because, frankly, they don't spend a lot of time here.

 They love going back to their districts and being among their constituents.

-In fact even Tom Coburn has term limited himself to only two terms in the Senate.
+In fact, even Tom Coburn, his term limited himself to only two terms in the Senate.

-In fact I think uh Republicans have been learning all the wrong lessons from their victories up to this point.
+In fact, I think Republicans have been learning all the wrong lessons from their victories up to this point.

-I think they've discovered that they can hold the co or so far at least call the coalition together on things like security issues and that certainly is going to be a big issue.
+I think they've discovered that they can hold the error, so far at least call the coalition together on things like security issues, and that certainly is going to be a big issue.

-If you look at the sort of the history of the Republican Party and its interaction with the conservative movement.
+If you look at the sort of the history of the Republican Party and its interaction with the conservative movement, these are two distinct entities that I'm sure you're aware of, Paul.

-But the truth is it's only after uh Republican uh losses in some ways that the Republicans uh are able to resurrect the idea of limited government.
+But the truth is, it's only after Republican losses in some ways that the Republicans are able to resurrect the idea of limited government.

-That's what opened the door for the ninety four Republican revolution.
+That's what opened the door for the 94 Republican revolution.

 Maybe it's time for another Republican revolution.